onescience-ai/OneScience/README.md

 We welcome you to join the OneScience WeChat community — a place for researchers, engineers, and enthusiasts to share insights and collaborate.

 - 📱 **WeChat Group:** OneScience开放社区群
-- 💬 *Add our WeChat assistant or scan the QR code below to join the group.*
+- 💬 *Add our WeChat Group by scaning the QR code below.*

 <div align="center">
   <img src="./doc/WeChat_QR_code.png" width="300"/>